 The dev team just launched MailPoet 3 which updates a lot of the interface and supports better features like autoresponders.
 You can check out the live demo to see how this looks in a real WordPress setup.

 But if you don’t know anything about email marketing I really recommend using a different platform.
-Nothing wrong with MailPoet but it does come with a learning curve.
+There’s nothing wrong with MailPoet, but it does come with a steep learning curve.

 Last but certainly not least is the premium UPTOWN Real Estate Plugin.